giordanop/CodeChallenge/README.md

 # CodeChallenge

-Challenge Write a backend solution that:
+Write a backend solution that:

 1. Retrieves a list of active iBeacons on a repeated interval from